mozhu1/SC-AGIQA/README.md

 Environment: Python 3.10.15 cuda11.8
 `

-### Download and extract the code
+### 1.Download and extract the code
 ```shell
 git clone https://github.com/mozhu1/SC-AGIQA.git
 cd ./SC_AGIQA
 ```

-### Install the required packages
+### 2.Install the required packages
 ```shell
 conda create -n sc_agiqa python=3.10.13 -y
 conda activate sc_agiqa
 pip install -r requirements.txt
 ```

-### Modify the dataset directory in the configuration file and specify the configuration file for the parameters of the main function
+### 3.Modify the dataset directory in the configuration file and specify the configuration file for the parameters of the main function

-### Log in to Hugging Face in preparation for downloading the ImageReward weights
+### 4.Log in to Hugging Face in preparation for downloading the ImageReward weights

+`shell
-`huggingface-cli login --token <your_token>`
+huggingface-cli login --token <your_token>
+`

-### Train and test
+### 5.Train and test

 `shell
 python main.py